mithril-security/blindbox/docs/docs/concepts/nitro-enclaves.md

-# Secure Enclaves
+# Nitro Enclaves
 ________________________________________

 BlindBox protects user data using by deploying SaaS solutions within **Trusted Execution Environments (TEEs)**.
-We currently do this using **Nitro enclave** TEEs.
+One of the TEEs we currently support is Nitro Enclaves.
 In this guide, we will take a look at how this technology works and how it is implemented in BlindBox.

-> If you want some more contextual information about TEEs, Trusted Computing Bases and attestation, check out our introductory guide to confidential computing [here](../getting-started/confidential_computing.md).
+> If you want some more contextual information about TEEs, check out our introductory guide to confidential computing [here](../getting-started/confidential_computing.md).

 ## Nitro Enclaves
 ________________________